open-pay/openpay-ruby/README.md

 - http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html

-##Debug
+## Debug

 In the Openpay dashboard you are able to see every request and its corresponding request/response.
     - https://sandbox-dashboard.openpay.mx

-##Developer Notes
+## Developer Notes

 - bank accounts for merchant cannot be created using the api.
 It should be done through the dashboard.
 - Is recommended to reset your account using the dashboard when running serious testing (assure clean state)
 - check openpay_api.rb for Logger configuration
-- travis  https://travis-ci.org/open-pay/openpay-ruby , if a test fails it will leave leave some records, it may affect posterior tests. it is recommended to reset the console/account to assure a clean state after a failure occurs.
+- travis  https://travis-ci.org/open-pay/openpay-ruby , if a test fails it will leave some records, it may affect posterior tests. it is recommended to reset the console/account to assure a clean state after a failure occurs.

 ## More information